BlockstreamResearch/bip-frost-dkg/README.md

 - `ValueError` - If the participant's host public key is not in argument `hostpubkeys`.
-- `HostseckeyError` - If the length of `hostseckey` is not 32 bytes.
+- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes.
-- `InvalidHostpubkeyError` - If `hostpubkeys` contains an invalid public key.
+- `InvalidHostPubkeyError` - If `hostpubkeys` contains an invalid public key.
-- `DuplicateHostpubkeyError` - If `hostpubkeys` contains duplicates.
+- `DuplicateHostPubkeyError` - If `hostpubkeys` contains duplicates.
 - `ThresholdOrCountError` - If `1 <= t <= len(hostpubkeys) <= 2**32 - 1` does
   not hold.